Eiwanger/profinet_scanner_prototype/profinet_scanner/ReadMe.txt

     CONSOLE APPLICATION : SendPacket Project Overview
 ========================================================================

+This folder contains an old version of the program.
+It will be deletet in the future.

 This program can send a profinet dcp call in the local subnet (layer 2) and listens for the answers or scan a range of ip addresses from layer 3.